-You are using an annual inventory if you are using the IDA or ORL format and you have SMK_AVEDAY_YN is set to N in your run scripts.
+You are using an annual inventory if you have SMK_AVEDAY_YN is set to N in your run scripts.

-You are using an average-day inventory if you are using the EMS-95 format or you are using the IDA or SMOKE Toxics format and you have SMK_AVE_DAY_YN set to Y in your run scripts.
+You are using an average-day inventory if you have SMK_AVE_DAY_YN set to Y in your run scripts.

 2. If using an annual inventory, use weekly normalization.